A TIMELINE OF MEDICINE

 1,500 BC The Ebers Papyrus is the first known medical book

-500 BC Alcamaeon of Croton in Italy says that a body is healthy as long as it has the right balance of hot and cold, wet and dry.
+500 BC Alcmaeon of Croton in Italy says that a body is healthy as long as it has the right balance of hot and cold, wet and dry.
 If the balance is upset the body falls ill.

 460-377 BC Hippocrates lives.
 He stresses careful observation.

 384-322 BC Aristotle lives.
-He says the body is made up of 4 humours or liquids, phlegm, blood, yellow bile and black bile.
+He says the body is made up of 4 humours or liquids, phlegm, blood, yellow bile, and black bile.

 130-200 AD The Roman doctor Galen lives.
 He becomes a very influential writer for centuries.